Fergal McGirl - Conservation architect dublin

 profile photo and background_edited-1

-Fergal began working in a family owned commercial construction company in the mid-1980s before architecture in Bolton St. DIT, Dublin and working in London & Paris design offices before qualifying in 1994.
+Fergal began working in a family owned commercial construction company in the mid-1980s before studying architecture in Bolton St. DIT, Dublin.
+He worked in London & Paris design offices before qualifying in 1994.
 He worked for several conservation grade 1 conservation practices in Dublin including Richard Hurley & Associates and later Arthur Gibney & Partners before setting up private practice in 2000.

-Fergal is a RIAI Grade 2 Conservation Architect and the practice has a focus on heritage projects and consultancy with clients including Waterways Ireland, Louth, Kildare and Westmeath County Councils, Drogheda Port Company, Smarmore Castle Private Clinic, DMOD Architects, BAM and Savills Building Consultancy Ireland.
+Fergal is an RIAI Grade 2 Conservation Architect and RIAI fellow and the practice has a focus on heritage projects and consultancy with clients including BAM/TII, The Rotunda Hospital, Ardstone Capital, Evergreen Marine, Waterways Ireland, Westmeath, Kildare & Louth County Councils, The Institute of Education, Drogheda Port Company, The Cliff at Lyons Hotel, Celbridge, DMOD Architects, John Fleming Architects and Savills Building Consultancy.

 Follow Fergal on LinkedIn: https://www.linkedin.com/in/fergal-mcgirl-4066544/